Fire repairs halt Brighton to London rail services

-Southern Railway posted an update on Twitter on Saturday which said: "No services running between Brighton and London Victoria due to effects of yesterday's signalling fire."'Apologise for inconvenience'
+Southern Railway posted an update on Twitter on Saturday which said: "No services running between Brighton and London Victoria due to effects of yesterday's signalling fire."

 In an earlier statement, the firm said: " We are running a much reduced service today between Brighton and Gatwick Airport of two trains per hour.

 "Disruption to train services will continue over the weekend, and we apologise for the inconvenience this will cause.

 "Delays of up to 90 minutes can be expected, and buses will supplement the reduced train service between Brighton and Haywards Heath as needed."

 Passengers have been urged to check the Southern Railway website before travelling.

 A spokesman for First Capital Connect said: "A major signalling problem following a fire means we have a reduced service on the Midland and Brighton mainline with no First Capital Connect trains at all between Brighton and Haywards Heath.